Deploying Keycloak on AWS ECS with Fargate using Terraform

 18

-19 # Enable DNS support for the VPC
+19 # Enable DNS support for VPC

 20 enable_dns_hostnames = true